codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 - We use the `https` module to download the images.
 This only supports HTTPS requests.
 We can use the `http` module to download the images if we want to support HTTP requests as well.
 Or you can try another HTTP client library like [`axios`](https://www.npmjs.com/package/axios).
 - Advanced: specify the resulting image size, and how it should resize the background.

+## Credits

+The background image is from [https://opengameart.org/content/background-3](https://opengameart.org/content/background-3)

+The font "Oswald" is from [https://fonts.google.com/specimen/Oswald?query=m#standard-styles](https://fonts.google.com/specimen/Oswald?query=m#standard-styles)

+The logo is from Code Capsules.